g41797/odin-mbox/flat/docs/layer3_quickref.md

 Walks the linked list starting at `m^`, calling `pool_put` on each node.
 Panics on zero or unknown id in any node.

+If the panic fires on node N in a chain of M nodes, nodes N+1 through M are never returned to the pool and leak.
+Pre-validate all ids before calling `pool_put_all` if you need to avoid this.

 ---